dessentialist/growth_model/technical_architecture.md

-## Growth System – Technical Architecture (BPTK_Py Hybrid, Pattern 1)
+## Product Growth System – Technical Architecture (BPTK_Py Hybrid, Pattern 1)

 ### Purpose
-Enable robust scenario planning for revenue and KPIs by aligning the model and runner with BPTK_Py’s hybrid SD+ABM capabilities.
+Enable robust scenario planning for revenue and KPIs by aligning the model and runner with BPTK_Py's hybrid SD+ABM capabilities.
 This architecture treats each Anchor Client as an agent, couples agent behavior to SD via a stepwise ABM→SD gateway, and externalizes scenario inputs in JSON/YAML.
 Single-scenario execution per run is prioritized for simplicity and reliability.

+The system is designed to be industry-agnostic, allowing you to model any sectors and products by configuring the inputs.
+No hard-coded industry assumptions are made.

 ### Objectives & Scope
 - **Objectives**: Scenario planning with tweakable exogenous/endogenous inputs; quarterly KPIs (revenue, leads, clients, deliveries, baskets, projects).